Red Scalp and Hair Loss: The Connection, Causes, and Chic Solutions

 Avoid anything with

-sulfates, parabens, or artificial fragrances—these
+sulfates, parabens, or artificial fragrancesthese ingredients

-Instead, opt for gentle, soothing shampoos with:
+gentle, soothing shampoos with:

-vera (for cooling relief)
+- ✅ Aloe vera (for cooling relief)

-✅ Tea tree oil (antibacterial &
+- ✅ Tea tree oil (antibacterial anti-inflammatory)

-✅ Salicylic acid (to remove buildup & flakes)
+- ✅ Salicylic acid (to remove buildup flakes)

-💡 Best Pick: A sulfate-free shampoo like Briogeo Scalp Revival or The Ordinary Sulphate 4% Cleanser.
+๐ก Best Pick: A sulfate-free shampoo like Briogeo Scalp Revival or The Ordinary Sulphate 4% Cleanser.

 2. Massage Your Scalp (But Not Too Hard!)